 Where do I even begin?
-My opinion changes wildly, from taking a firmly anti-crypto stance inspired by Everest Pipkin’s environmental arguments—to thinking that I should set up Gunbot on an old computer or even learn how to develop for Web 3.
-I don’t know where I stand, so I’m going to start chronicling my thoughts here so that maybe one day I can figure out my opinion.
+My opinion changes wildly, from taking a firmly anti-crypto stance inspired by Everest Pipkin’s environmental arguments—to thinking that I should buy some Bitcoin or even learn to develop for Web 3.

 Around the beginning of the 2010s, I heard about crypto from a bandmate, who is now the founder of Tokensoft.
-I remember being intrigued by the idea of smart contracts, and had a lot of romantic thoughts about creating a better society.
+As learned more about Ethereum, I had a lot of romantic thoughts about creating a better society through smart contracts.

-The sure thing, I thought, was mining Bitcoin.
-But I got in too late, and my old Macbook with a single core CPU and stock Intel GPU overheated and almost self destructed a couple times.
-I researched Butterfly Miners and even signed up for a Litecoin Mining Pool in 2013, but I wrote the wallet key somewhere in a notebook that I have since lost.
+I tried to mine crypto on my old Macbook.
+But it only had a single core CPU and stock Intel GPU, which overheated and shut down often.
+I researched Butterfly Miners (too expensive) and even signed up for a Litecoin Mining Pool in 2013, but I wrote the wallet key somewhere in a notebook that I lost.
 I think I have some Dogecoin too, but we’ll never know.
 (Well, we might know one day, if quantum computers are able to crack public wallet keys.)

 So, whatever.
 I mined a little bit, I lost it, I moved on with my life, dropped out of UC Berkeley, and started working in Product Design.